MartinSeeler/dense-tick-file-format/src/main/tut/demo.md

 vint encode 2147483647
 ```

-As we can see, small numbers are stored very efficient.
+As we can see, small numbers are stored very efficiently.
 The following is the new codec for our `FactorizedDeltaTick` case
 class using `vint` and `vlong`.

 ```tut:book